scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:47
 failures.
 2:48
-Once you've saved this chart, you
+Once you’ve saved this chart, you
 2:50
 can follow a similar process to add other charts
 2:52